miraheze/mw-config/README.md

 # Security Vulnerability

-If you believe you have found security vulnerability, please do not post it on wiki or make an issue here; rather, please send us an email on sysadmin -at- miraheze -dot- org.
+If you believe you have found security vulnerability, please do not post it on wiki or make an issue here; rather, please send an email to address in [security page](https://meta.miraheze.org/wiki/Security).